Contents

 How Do You Protect Your IP?

-As a small business or startup, there are 3 main ways to protect your IP:
+As a small business or startup, there are three main ways to protect your IP:

-• Intellectual property and confidentiality clauses in all your contracts
+- Include intellectual property and confidentiality clauses in all your contracts.

-• Intellectual property assignment deeds and non-disclosure agreements (NDAs)
+- Use IP assignment deeds and non-disclosure agreements (NDAs) to secure ownership and maintain confidentiality.

 IP And Confidentiality Clauses In Contracts

-Having well drafted contracts with your employees, contractors, service providers, suppliers, customers – basically anyone that comes into contact with your business – is an important way to protect the hard work and creative thinking you’ve put into your business.
-It can be hard to know exactly how to word it, but having a lawyer draft these contracts, giving particular attention to the IP and confidentiality requirements that are specific to your business, will give you that peace of mind.
+Having well-drafted contracts with your employees, contractors, service providers, suppliers, and customers is crucial to protecting the hard work and creative thinking you’ve put into your business.
+It can be challenging to get the wording just right, but a lawyer can draft contracts that clearly outline the IP and confidentiality requirements specific to your business.
+Our Contract Review and Redraft service is designed to give you that peace of mind.

 Intellectual Property Assignment Deeds And NDAs

-An IP Assignment Deed is a legal document that transfers ownership of the IP created by one person to someone else.
+An IP Assignment Deed is a legal document that transfers the ownership of IP created by an individual or contractor to your business, ensuring that all creative work is owned by the company.

 Registration Of Trade Marks